SpiderLabs/Responder/README.md

 - Any rogue server can be turn off in Responder.conf.

-- Please set a valid network interface in Responder.conf.
-Default is eth0.
+- You can set a network interface via command line switch -I. Default is all.

-- This tool will *not* work on Windows.
+- This tool is not meant to work on Windows.

 USAGE